ayush-programer/tutorials/yocto-doc.md

 To exit, press `CTRL + a` followed by `x`.

+Note: Further information on using QEMU can be found [here](https://qemu.weilnetz.de/doc/qemu-doc.html).

+Note: You can configure the target machine for QEMU in the `meta/conf/machine` folder (use switches and options from the former link).

 ## Use `systemd`

 To use `systemd` instead of `systemV`, just add these lines to `build/conf/local.conf`: